Atul-me/Atul-me/README.md

 ### Hi there, I'm Atul 👋
-- 🔭 I’m currently working on Website (MERN Stack) and Android Development (Dart)
+- 🔭 I’m currently working on Website Development(MERN Stack) and Android Development (Flutter & Dart)
-- A Full Stack Web developer🎯 and designer🎨 from India.
-- 👨‍💻 Full Stack MERN Developer
+- 👨‍💻 Full Stack Developer
 - 📚 What do I believe?
 One more try...
 - 📫 How to reach me: LinkedIn - @Atul-me